TxSSC

 A social predator is someone who...

-• justifies lies, conniving, smear campaigns, breaks trusts, and will say or do anything to win a desired response.
+- justifies lying, conniving, smear campaigns, breaking trust, and will say or do anything to win a desired response.

-• changes how he or she acts in order to stay out of trouble.
+- changes how they act in order to stay out of trouble.

-• if called out for their behavior, then claims they were “just kidding,” or says that other people should not be so sensitive.
+- when called out for their behavior, they claim they were “just kidding,” or that other people are just too sensitive.

 Bullying Resources